cassandra-t-ye/Learned_Uncertainty_Quantification/README.md

 # Learned, Uncertainty-driven Adaptive Acquisition
 The official PyTorch implementation of the Learned, Uncertainty-driven Adaptive Acquisition for Photon-Efficient Multiphoton Microscopy paper.
+You can find our paper [here](https://arxiv.org/abs/2310.16102)

 //LOL CASSANDRA PLZ FIX THE RESOLUTION OF THIS IMAGE